Loans on Damien Hirst Art & Paintings

 Certificates of authenticity and proof of purchase are very important when dealing with fine art.
 In the case of Damien Hirst art, some installations may have required maintenance, so it would be helpful for us to see your records for that as well.

 If you’re thinking ‘I might my pawn my Damien Hirst art or paintings’, for whatever reason, we’ll be waiting to help.
 You can drop by our central London Mayfair offices, or contact us ahead of time to arrange an appointment.
 From there, we will a tailor a plan to the needs of your artwork, that will allow us to present a valuation in the quickest and most efficient manner.
 Our team has:

 • Over 25 years of experience in dealing with valuable art

 • A comprehensive and diligent evaluation process

 • Secure and exclusive storage facilities for all our artwork

 So we can guarantee you’ll be highly impressed with the quality of our bespoke loans service on your Damien Hirst art or paintings.

 Lastly, we also offer loans against all kinds of high-end assets including diamonds, rare or fine wines, classic cars, watches and jewellery.
 Please don’t hesitate to get in touch.
-For more information on services provided by New Bond Street Pawnbrokers please watch our video here and read about the loan process here.
 Some of the many artists we loan against include Andy Warhol, Bernard Buffet, Damien Hirst, David Hockney, Marc Chagall, Raoul Duffy, Sean Scully, Tom Wesselmann, Tracey Emin, Banksy, and Roy Lichtenstein to name just a few.

 *We are authorised and regulated by the Financial Conduct Authority